krones9000/local-piper/README.md

 ## Features

-- Convert text input into spoken audio using selected voice models.
+- Convert text input into spoken audio directly using selected voice models.
 - Choose from a variety of voices available in the application.
 - Real-time feedback on the processing status of TTS commands.
-- Play generated audio directly in the browser.
+- Store and play generated audio directly in the browser.
-- Dark mode styling for comfortable viewing.
+- Options for direct to speaker-output (Speak), .wav file generation (Generate), or both (Both).

 ## Prerequisites/Installation and Setup